Vaibhav3M/DPSS/README.md

 ### 2. Reliable FIFO UDP
 The UDP is used for the communications between FE, leader, RM and other replicas.
 This communication is made reliable and FIFO in order to avoid message loss and guarantee correctness.
-Please refer to page above for in-depth explanation.
+Please refer to project report for in-depth explanation.

 ### 3. Multi-threading